LukePappa/Ourism/text.md

 Every particle of existence subjectively experiences a timeline in which it reaches the highest state of being: everlasting and perfect fulfillment derived from the act of existing itself.
-To cultivate it, simply be.
+To cultivate that fulfillment, simply be.